narendranag/narendranag.github.io/_posts/2024-08-04-sports-the-first-frontier.md

 I became a fan because sports was on TV.
 You became a fan because sports was on TV.

-And today, the sports that easily available and freely viewable isn't what we grew up watching.
+And today, the sports that are easily available and freely viewable aren't what we grew up watching.

 It's e-sports.
 It's gaming.
 It's Mr. Beast's extravagant productions.
 It's Dude Perfect's trick shots.
 It's Youtube Golf (now that's a rabbit hole I've spent far too much time going down).